65536william/docspring-documentation/docs/guides/template-editor/field-data-types.md

 ## Number

 A _Number_ field can be an integer or a float.
-When _Integer_ is checked, the value must be an integer.
-(No decimal places.)
+When _Integer_ is checked, the value must be an integer (no decimal places).

 ### Validations